hep-gc/docker/external_cloud/single_container/README.md

     NETWORK_INTERFACE = [your public IP address]

-2. Starting in the external_cloud, build the docker container that will be running cloudscheduler and condor, and tag the container image as cloud_scheduler:
+2. Starting in the current (external_cloud/single_container) directory, build the docker container that will be running cloudscheduler and condor, and tag the container image as cloud_scheduler:

     ~~~~
-    $ sudo docker build -t cloud_scheduler .
+    $ docker build -t cloud_scheduler .
     ~~~~

 3. Run a docker container from the cloud_scheduler container image, forwarding the ports used by condor and cloudscheduler, and name the running container cs_container: